 Help us create a world where the creativity, passion, and drive of Jesus’ followers carve out spaces of belonging and strength for those who feel left on the outside.
 Our Grassroots Initiative provides funding and mentoring for people and organizations in the Mars Hill community who are launching new projects—whether for-profit or nonprofit—that can make measurable change in the world.

 Have an idea that could make a difference?
-Each year, we offer grant funding to selected Mars Hill Covenant Members and Attendees who are ready to get to work.
+This year, we’re offering $35,000 in total grant funding for projects ranging from $1,000-$10,000 to Mars Hill Covenant Members and Attendees who are ready to get to work.

 Volunteer As A Grassroots Initiatives Mentor